-Greater Dublin Drainage has its origins in the key findings of the Greater Dublin Strategic Drainage Study (GDSDS).
-This study took a high level view of the wastewater drainage and treatment requirements of the Greater Dublin Area and its key findings were the subject of a Strategic Environmental Assessment.
+Greater Dublin Drainage has its origins in the findings of the Greater Dublin Strategic Drainage Study (GDSDS, 2005).
+This study took a high level view of the wastewater drainage and treatment requirements of the Greater Dublin Area and its key findings were the subject of a Strategic Environmental Assessment (2008).

-The Project Team completed site selection in 2013 and identified that the best solution for the future development of wastewater treatment capacity in the wider Dublin region comprises:
+The Project Team completed site selection in 2013 and identified that the best solution for the future development of wastewater treatment capacity in the wider Dublin region as:

-• an underground orbital sewer and two pumping stations;
+- an underground orbital sewer from Blanchardstown to Clonshaugh and two new pumping stations;

-• an outfall pipe from the wastewater treatment plant discharging 1km north-east of Ireland’s Eye.
+- an outfall pipe from the wastewater treatment facility discharging to the Irish Sea.